oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   A port-forward connection terminates once the Pod instance fails or restarts.
   You can rerun the same command to establish a new forwarding session and resume forwarding.

+- _Using WLST when the local port differs from the remote port_:
+  If you are setting up WLST access and your port forwarding local port is not going to be the same as the port number on the WebLogic Administration server pod, then see [Enabling WLST access when local and remote ports do not match](#enabling-wlst-access-when-local-and-remote-ports-do-not-match) for an additional required setup step.

 - _Specifying a custom local IP address for port forwarding_:

+  {{% notice tip %}}
+  Specifying a custom local IP address for port forwarding allows you to run your browser on a different machine than the port forward command.
+  {{% /notice %}}

   You can use the `--address` option of the `kubectl port-forward` command to listen on specific IP addresses instead of, or in addition to, `localhost`.

   The `--address` option only accepts numeric IP addresses or localhost (comma-separated) as a value.